Middle Low German

-Middle Low German (Note: Middelsassisk, Middelsassisch, Middelnedderdüüsch or Middelneaderdüütsk, Mittelniederdeutsch, Middelnederduits) is a developmental stage of Low German.
+Middle Low German, Middle Saxon, Medieval Low German or Medieval Saxon (Note: Middelsassisk, Middelsassisch, Middelnedderdüüsch or Middelneaderdüütsk, Mittelniederdeutsch, Middelnederduits) is a developmental stage of Low German/Saxon language.
 It developed from the Old Saxon language in the Middle Ages and has been documented in writing since about 1225–34 (Sachsenspiegel).
 During the Hanseatic period (from about 1300 to about 1600), Middle Low German was the leading written language in the north of Central Europe and served as a lingua franca in the northern half of Europe.
 It was used parallel to medieval Latin also for purposes of diplomacy and for deeds.

 Terminology

 While Middle Low German (MLG) is a scholarly term developed in hindsight, speakers in their time referred to the language mainly as sassisch (Saxon) or de sassische sprâke (the Saxon language).
 In contrast to Latin as the primary written language, speakers also referred to discourse in Saxon as speaking/writing to dǖde, i.e. 'clearly, intelligibly'.
 This contains the same root as dǖdisch 'German' (cf., High German: deutsch, Dutch duits (archaically N(i)ederduytsche to mean the contemporary version of the Dutch language) both from Proto-Germanic *þiudiskaz "of the people"; 'popular, vernacular') which could also be used for Low German if the context was clear.
 Compare also the modern colloquial term Platt(dütsch) (from platt 'plain, simple') denoting Low (or West Central) German dialects in contrast to the written standard.

 Another medieval term is ôstersch (lit.
 'East-ish') which was at first applied to the Hanseatic cities of the Baltic Sea (the 'East Sea'), their territory being called Ôsterlant ('East-land'), their inhabitants Ôsterlinge ('Eastlings').
 This appellation was later expanded to other German Hanseatic cities and it was a general name for Hanseatic merchants in the Netherlands, e.g. in Bruges where they had their komptôr (office; see Kontor).

 In the 16th century, the term nedderlendisch (lit.
 'Lowland-ish, Netherlandish') gained ground, contrasting Saxon with the German dialects in the uplands to the south.
 It became dominant in the High German dialects (as ENHG niderländisch, which could also refer to the modern Netherlands), while sassisch remained the most widespread term within MLG.
 The equivalent of 'Low German' (NHG niederdeutsch) seems to have been introduced later on by High German speakers and at first applied especially to Netherlanders.

 Middle Low German is a modern term used with varying degrees of inclusivity.
-It is distinguished from Middle High German, spoken to the south, which was later replaced by Early New High German.
+It is distinguished from Middle High German (MHG), spoken to the south, which was later replaced by Early New High German.
 Though Middle Dutch is today usually excluded from MLG (although very closely related), it is sometimes, especially in older literature, included in MLG, which then encompasses the dialect continuum of all high-medieval Continental Germanic dialects outside MHG, from Flanders in the West to the eastern Baltic.